tituslje/Micron_Intern_Project/README.md

 As for myself, I mainly contributed the data visualisation and presentation techniques covered in files **main.py**, **autoscale_visualisation.py**, **ksm_plot_v1.py** and **export_funcs.py** using matplotlib, pandas and numpy.

-In addition, I also assisted Andrew Tatang in the statistics portion outlined in files **sieve_outlier_anova.py**, with the relevant knowledge acquired from my Economics background (LETS GO US).
+In addition, I also assisted Andrew Tatang in the statistics portion outlined in files **sieve_outlier_anova.py**, with the relevant knowledge acquired from my Economics background.

 ## Detailed Code Description and Project Outcome (Outputs)